szabgab/slider-py/README.md

 ## TODO

 * Navigation key-binding in JavaScript (can be in other templating system)
-* Multiple files in one course
 * make sure the same id does not exists in different pages
 * makes sure index is not an id in the multiSlider case
 * make sure keywords is not an id
 * make sure examples is not an id
 * other conflicts?
 * Main page for multi-file case should be index.html
-* Extra text that is not included in the slide (or is optional)

 ## Development suggestions: